 - Collaborative: establishes productive, positive, and cooperative relationships within the organization, with grantees and other partners; resolves conflicts constructively

 - Warm, friendly, with a sense of fun and humor; s/he is excited to work with a team who hold each other in a respectful and affectionate regard

 Benefits and Compensation

 GSF provides competitive salaries, a comprehensive benefits package including medical, dental, vision, life insurance, retirement benefits, generous sick days, holidays, and vacation time, and a pleasant working environment.
 The Foundation employs a small staff and is dedicated to promoting an environment of collaboration and workplace flexibility.
 GSF deeply values diversity and is committed to the recruitment and retention of individuals of underrepresented backgrounds, including gender, race, religion, and sexual orientation.

-Applications will be accepted until Jan 5th, 2018.
+Applications will be accepted until position is filled.
 Applications should submit one PDF that will include the following: a resume, a thoughtful cover letter stating why you are interested in the position and your qualifications, and a writing sample (between 3-5 pages) sent to: Jobs@generalservice.org.

 General Service Foundation is an equal opportunity employer and welcomes a diverse group of applicants.